library-data-platform/ldp/USER_GUIDE.md

 As mentioned earlier, the LDP database reflects the state of the source data as of the last time the LDP data loader was run.
-The loader also maintains another schema called `history` which stores all data that have been loaded in the past including data that no longer exist in the source database.
+The loader also maintains another schema called `history` which stores all data that have been loaded in the past, including data that no longer exist in the source database.
 Each table normally has a corresponding history table, e.g. the history table for `loans` is `history.loans`.

+This historical data capability is designed not for auditing, but for gaining insights about the library by analyzing trends over time.

 History tables include four attributes: the record ID (`id`), the JSON data (`data`), the date and time when the data were loaded (`updated`),